Catalog Quick Links

 COSD 619 Medical Speech-Language Pathology

 This course introduces the graduate student in speech-language hearing science to medical speech pathology as it is practiced in the acute care setting.
-The student will be introduced to the five major service areas in the acute care setting that interface most commonly with Speech-Language Pathology Services.
-Those areas are: Neurology, Radiology, Trauma/Neurosurgery, ENT, and Medicine.
+The student will be introduced to the six major service areas in the acute care setting that interface most commonly with Speech-Language Pathology Services.
+Those areas are: Neurology, Radiology, Trauma/Neurosurgery, ENT, Neonatal Intensive Care (NICU) and Medicine.
 The information necessary to interact with these services and treat their patients will be provided.
-The student will also have the opportunity to do site visits, prepare a detailed case study that will be presented in class, submit a research paper in a selected service area, and spend an entire workday with a Neurologist and an ENT during office hours.
-A written structured reflection on that experience will be required.
+Video presentations using the Acute Care Consultative Model is a basis for discussing disorder.
+An interprofessional expert panel is invited to take questions from the students regarding their interface with speech-language pathologists in the acute care setting.

 Number of Credits: 3